 All credit facilities are classified into performing and non-performing categories.
-A credit facility is non-performing (NPL) when payment of interest or principal is past due by 90 days or more.
+A credit facility is non-performing (NPL) when interest or principal repayment becomes more than 90 days past due and/or if its credit ratings (internal and external) drops by a credit quality step (CQS) since its classification to Stage 2 (or if it suffers two successive CQS notch downgrades since its inception or 1 CQS drop since last assessment and staging).
 Non-performing and overdue loans are managed under the Bank's policies for such accounts and are monitored daily by Risk Management.

 The status of all overdue and non-performing accounts is reported to the Management Credit Committee monthly, with a quarterly report being provided to the Board Risk Committee.